touhouworldcup/thprac/README.md

 # How to build:
-Both thprac and marketeer_server include Visual Studio solutuions that can be built with Visual Studio 2022, but make sure that Windows XP support for the Visual Studio 2017 (v141) tools is installed. marketeer_server includes a Visual Studio solution for building on Windows but the code can be built on Linux with the following command (assuming wolfssl and nng are installed through your package manager): `g++ -o marketeer_server -O2 -lwolfssl -lnng *.cpp`
+Both thprac and marketeer_server include Visual Studio solutuions that can be built with Visual Studio 2022, but make sure that Windows XP support for the Visual Studio 2017 (v141) tools is installed. marketeer_server includes a Visual Studio solution for building on Windows but the code can be built on Linux (assuming wolfssl and nng are installed through your package manager) by just running `make`